KathyPuma/RedditReplica-1.0/README.md

 Users are able to:

 * Sign up and login in to an existing account.
-* Create new subreddit
+* Create a new subreddit.
-* Create a new post on a subreddit
+* Create a new post on a subreddit.
-* Upvote/Downvote on a post
+* Upvote/Downvote on a post.

 ## Technologies Used